Cyberwarfare: The New Weapon of James Bond’s World

 Bad guys’ version: Why follow the guide of “Jackpotting ATMs for Dummies”?

 Hardware security remains the blind spot in protecting enterprises and government agencies alike – providing a scanning solution that works in large scale deployment is considered to be the holy grail of hardware security.
-Sepio’s HAC-1 solution brings you one step closer to this with its Zero Trust Hardware Access approach.
-By using Layer 1 fingerprinting, augmented by an ML-based algorithm, HAC-1 detects ALL your hardware assets, even those trying to hide by spoofing legitimate devices or operating completely passively.
+Sepio’s Asset Risk Management (ARM) solution brings you one step closer to this with its Zero Trust Hardware Access (ZTHA) approach.
+By using Layer 1 fingerprinting, augmented by an ML-based algorithm, Sepio detects ALL your hardware assets, even those trying to hide by spoofing legitimate devices or operating completely passively.

-So, in summary, while technology advancements may push Q to center stage, providing him with hardware-based attack tools to complete his tasks and return home safely (to his two cats), there is a downside.
-Attackers are, too, enjoying the same technology developments, and this will eventually make the cat and mouse chase an even more challenging one.
+So, in summary, while advancements in Cyberwarfare technology may push Q to center stage, providing him with hardware-based attack tools to complete his tasks and return home safely (to his two cats), there is a downside.
+Attackers are also benefiting from these same technological advancements, and this will eventually make the cat-and-mouse chase even more challenging.

 Finally, as in every Bond movie, there’s an exotic female figure.
 Following our transition to Q’s cyber world, we can also offer him a variety of AI bots or humanoids.
 At least we can guarantee that they will never die on him.